kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 Enabling a Windows HostProcess pod simply requires setting the right configurations in the pod security configuration.
 Many of the policies in the [Pod Security Standards](/docs/concepts/security/pod-security-standards) do not apply to HostProcess containers (and Windows in general) due to architectural differences between Windows and Linux.
-As such, here are the policy configurations required to enable HostProcess pods:
+As such, here are the set of policies and configuration values required to enable HostProcess pods:

 <table>
 	<caption style="display:none">Privileged policy specification</caption>